 You can submit work in two ways:

 File upload - where formatting is important, or where you need to submit the whole document.
-Word (.doc and .docx), Portable Document Format (.pdf), rich text (.rtf), plain text (.txt), Corel WordPerfect, HTML, Adobe Postscript, Open office (.odf) files can be uploaded (see File Types and Size for information on what file types and sizes Turnitin accepts).
+Word (.doc and .docx), Portable Document Format (.pdf), rich text (.rtf), plain text (.txt), Corel WordPerfect, HTML, Adobe Postscript, Open office (.odf) files can be uploaded (see File requirements for information on what file types and sizes Turnitin accepts).
 Note: if text is saved as an image it will not be processed and an error will be generated.

 If your work is in a different format, you will need to export it as one of the above, or use a word processing/text editing package to copy and paste the text into a new file in one of these formats.
 (Rich text is almost universally available, but might lose some formatting).
 You can also consider the text submission option below.